jukrb0x/dotfiles-macos-intel/README.md

 ## Deprecated files
 Some applications that I do not use for a while, the dotfiles of them are kept as backup, such files like `.hyper.js`.

+Files will be removed soon:
+- hyper related files